 I have discovered over the years that protecting a file, its content, and developing in a controlled, deliberate method is usually something good to keep in mind.
 I have learned that if I feel an document, project… is important, then to backup the data and then do the edit is the methodology I need to learn.

-When it is the point where I know a file has to be backed up, first thing I do is check and see if there is a
+When I decide to backup a file, first thing I do is to see if there is a

 $ bckfile file.txt _vault ‘file.txt’ -> ‘_vault/file_01.txt’

 The script does have one limitation: the filename can only contain one period and it must be for the extension.
 This is necessary as determination for an otherwise intention would take a lot of work 😊.

 bckfile can be found in my general scripts repository.